syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

 private static void CellsExportHandler(object sender, DataGridCellExcelExportOptions e) {
-    // Based on the column mapping name and the cell type, we can change the cell
+    // Based on the column mapping name and the cell type, change the cell
     //values while exporting to excel.
     if (e.CellType == ExportCellType.RecordCell && e.ColumnName == "IsShipped")
     {

-        //if the cell value is True, "Y" will be displayed else "N" will be displayed.
+        //if the cell value is True, "Y" will be displayed.
+Else "N" will be displayed.

         if (e.CellValue.Equals(true))
             e.Range.Cells[0].Value = "Y";